amitsaha/amitsaha.github.io/content/my-own-ping.md

 We now know enough to copy bits and pieces from the `ping` implementation of the [iputils](https://github.com/iputils/iputils) project to transform our above understanding into code.
 The C implementation is in [ping.c](https://github.com/amitsaha/ping/blob/master/ping.c).
+It just sends a single ping and does a blockin read to read the reply.
 It has a number of inline comments to help understand what's going on.
 You can compile it on a Linux system as:

 ```
 $ gcc ping.c